StephanAkkerman/website/content/featured/Line_Chart/index.md

 ---

 This is a simple chart that shows the change in the top volume tickers on Binance.
-The rainbow coloring makes it easy to spot which assets have had the best or worst increase of a timeframe.
+The rainbow coloring makes it easy to spot which assets have had the best or worst increase during a specific timeframe.